Graduate Student Information

 Research Assistantships – These typically are supported by competitive grant funds awarded to the faculty member and fund research on a specific project.
 Contact individual faculty regarding the availability of research assistantships.

 Teaching Assistantships – Teaching assistantships in introductory biology and advanced undergrad biology courses offered in our department are available each fall and spring.
 Apply by September 1 for spring semester admission and by January 1 for fall semester admission to be considered for teaching assistantships.
-Please see our Graduate Student Assistantships page for more information.
+Your faculty mentor can provide details on applying for Graduate Teaching Assistantships.

 To be admitted as a graduate student in our department, you must demonstrate that you have the potential to succeed in graduate school.
 You can show this through grades, letters of recommendation, and your application essay.
 For admission, we want to learn about your interest and background in science, why you want to study in our department, and your career plans.